FlowScript/Phantom/README.md

-# Phantom
+# PHANTOM
 ![Version: 1.9.2](https://img.shields.io/badge/Version-1.9.2-white.svg)
 ![License: GPL-2.0](https://img.shields.io/badge/License-GPL%202.0-blue.svg)

 ## About
-### Source code for **Phantom ServerSide** GUI
+### Source code for **PHANTOM ServerSide** GUI

-Phantom was a server-side made back in 2018 *(Formally known as "BRUHK3K" at the time)*.
+PHANTOM was a server-side made back in 2018 *(Formally known as "BRUHK3K" at the time)*.
 It has since been discontinued, and I decided to release the source code to the GUI.
-Sometime in 2024 I began updating Phantom's GUI more regularly, and it's now become a sort of passion project.
+Sometime in 2024 I began updating PHANTOM's GUI more regularly, and it's now become a sort of passion project.
-#### Update *(May 24th, 2025)*:
+#### Update *(May 25th, 2025)*:
 There will be no further updates after Version 1.9.2

 #### Notice
-Older version of Phantom may contain bugs that hinder the user experience.
-Please consider using the [Newest Version](./Phantom.rbxm).
+Older version of PHANTOM may contain bugs that hinder the user experience.
+Please consider using the [Newest Version](./PHANTOM.rbxm).

 ## License
 ### This project is licensed under the GNU General Public License v2.0